-As part of my thesis, I am currently working on a broad range of topics related to time series data (cf. Research Topics Figure).
+As part of my thesis, I am currently working on a range of topics related to time series data (cf. Research Topics Figure).

 The synthesis part refers to the artificial generation of time series data, mainly for the purpose of its anonymization.
 Such a mechanism allows for a privacy preserving data publication or exchange for publication or collaboration purposes respectively.

-Additionally, I am working on intertwining data science methodologies with CI/CD DevOps principles.
+I am also working on intertwining data science methodologies with CI/CD DevOps principles.
 More precisely, this means adding a higher grade of automation to the developement and testing of data science components (i.e. model training) and better reproducibility across multiple environments (i.e. local workstations, HPC clusters).

 - AI Investments – an advanced investment tool based on machine learning and big data.